isomerpages/moe-xinminpri/_departments/Tamil language.md

 ### P3 Fortnight activities /P5 Cultural Camp

-       These programmes involve fun and interactive hands-on

-       activities such as Kolam, pot painting and different types of

-       indoor and outdoor traditional games.There are also ample

-       opportunities for the students to collaborate with their

-       peers to learn and appreciate Indian culture together.
+These programmes involve fun and interactive hands-on activities such as Kolam, pot painting and different types of indoor and outdoor traditional games.
+There are also ample opportunities for the students to collaborate with their peers to learn and appreciate the Indian culture together.

-### N1 cluster P4 Tamil Language and cultural camp

-      We believe that our students should collaborate with peers beyond Xinmin Primary School.
-N1 cluster activities have given them the opportunity to make new friends through.

-traditional games, different art forms and taking part in language activities together.

-### School Based competitions 2023
+### School Based competitions 2024

-      Students are given opportunities to display their talent   through various competitions planed for them.
-These platforms allows them to showcase their strength in singing, role-playing, essay writing and video creations.
+Students are given opportunities to display their talent through various competitions planned for them.
+These platforms allow them to showcase their strength in singing, role-playing, essay writing and video creation.